 - It affects relationships between employees, and mutual trust between them can be broken.

-- Workplace politics increases conflicts between colleagues and negativity, and the working environment becomes an unpleasant place.
+- Workplace politics increases conflicts between colleagues; as a result, the working environment becomes an unpleasant place.

 - Employees become demotivated by unfair attitude.